Join us in discovering the faces and stories behind members within our crochet community.

 Have you ever taught anyone to crochet?
 If so, what was that like?

 I have never taught anyone.

-What crochet wisdom do you have to share?
+What wisdom do you have to share with the crochet community?

 Thank you for being part of the crochet community, Rachel, and for honoring our craft for over seventy-eight years!